Wind Cave is one of the United States oldest national parks, created in 1903 by president Theodore Roosevelt.

-The first park is the cave itself.
+The first part is the cave itself.
 Wind Cave is one of the longest caves in the world with over 140 miles of caverns discovered to date.
 The cave is best known for its very intricate formations on the rock.
 One of the formations, known as boxwork, is the featured attraction.
 Over 95% of the boxwork in the world is found in Wind Cave.

 Unlike Carlsbad Caverns National Park, you can only take guided tours in Wind Cave.
 That means you must schedule a tour in advance to be able to go into the cave.
 There are also no tripods allowed in the cave, which can make photography very difficult.
 (I applied for a special media permit which allowed me to bring a tripod into the cave.)